ejektaflex/KambrikDocs/docs/mods/bountiful/latest/CustomizingBounties.md

 * `content` - a textual representation of the content.
 * `amount` - the minimum and maximum amount of this content that can be picked.
 * `unitWorth` - how much a single amount of this objective is worth

+Each entry also has an ID.
+In the above example, the entry's ID is `a_new_torch_obj`.
+The ID is used so that modpack makers can change or remove specific entries as they see fit.

 ### Lesser Used Keys